tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 Example Setup of a New Managed Grid
 -----------------------------------

+Note that we use the ``daemonize`` command in the following but that's only one way to handle "running a command in the background".
+You could instead run commands that start with ``daemonize ...`` in their own shell/terminal window or via something like ``systemd``

 We'll store our Grid Manager configuration on disk, in ``./gm0``.
 To initialize this directory::